Pre Wedding Information...

 Before the day I will need:

-- Where to go before the wedding (This is usually to photograph the bride)
+Where to go before the wedding (If bridal or groom prep is required)

 For weddings 8 hours or more I will need to stop for lunch this will normally be whilst your guests are eating unless otherwise agreed.
 Sometimes venues provide lunch for photographers, if this is the case please let me know in advance so I do not bring my own.